spapastamkou/unilux-courses/modules/gen-ai-hist-assignments.md

 - Make sure that you give concise and clear instructions
 - Ask one thing at the time and avoid long and complicated phrases
-- Ask informed questions: focs on actors (personalities, political parties...), on specific events that may have been decisive...
+- Ask informed questions: focus on actors (personalities, political parties...), on specific events that may have been decisive...
 - Ask plausible questions and avoid unrealistic scenarios, for example conspirational theories

  It is better of course to know details about the subject!
 Only then it is possible to gain knowledge on aspects we would not have observed otherwise.
 But for now, we can use some basic contextual information about the UK and explore the insights we can have with our data.